 - Federal CHRI Fingerprinting – Must be dated within 45 days of the start of the school.

-The student must be in good physical and mental health, as evidenced by a physical examination, for admission to the Practical Nursing Program.
-The complete physical examination, at the student’s expense, must be done by a physician, physician’s assistant or nurse practitioner and completed before enrollment.
+As evidenced by a physical examination, the student must be in good physical and mental health for admission to the Practical Nursing Program.
+At the student’s expense, the complete physical examination must be done by a physician, physician’s assistant or nurse practitioner and completed before enrollment.

 - · A Mantoux (TB skin) diagnostic test required.
 Also, documentation of immunity and/or immunization is required for rubella, rubeola, mumps, varicella, tetanus and hepatitis B. A history of varicella documented by a physician is acceptable for immunity.

-- · All documentation of immunity or immunizations and diagnostic tests must be complete prior to the first day of clinical experience.
+- · All documentation of immunity or immunizations and diagnostic tests must be submitted prior to September 1st.
 If the hepatitis immunization series is not complete prior to the start of classes, documentation for the subsequent hepatitis immunizations must be submitted to the Coordinator of Practical Nursing until the series is complete.

 · basic concepts of nursing care for adult patients with acute and long-term nursing needs